rzr/webthing-node/docs/README.md

 * https://github.com/mozilla-iot/webthing-arduino/tree/master/examples/RGBLamp

-Since I shared a slightly more adavanced example that handle ADC port, it was used to monitor the moisture of the ground of a plant.
+Since I shared a slightly more advanced example that handle ADC port, it was used to monitor the moisture of the ground of a plant.

 Hardware side, I used an Arduino mega with Ethernet Shield (<a href='https://www.slideshare.net/SamsungOSG/iotivity-tutorial-prototyping-iot-devices-on-gnulinux/41'>same one in this IoTivity 1.2 "arduino switch" demo</a>)
-A moisture sensor is just plugged on analog pin (and +5v GND, the digital pin was not used here, but it can be used for other boards without analog like RaspberryPi and use potentientiomer as "hardware threshold").
+A moisture sensor is just plugged on analog pin (and +5v GND, the digital pin was not used here, but it can be used for other boards without analog like RaspberryPi and use potentiometer as "hardware threshold").

-Check code and instructions upsteam:
+Check code and instructions upstream:

 * https://github.com/mozilla-iot/webthing-arduino/tree/master/examples/LevelSensor
 * https://github.com/TizenTeam/libtuv